Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Simulation mode is useful for content creators and admins, as it allows to simulate the behavior of the script and to inspect the resulting signature files before going live.

 In simulation mode, Outlook registry entries are not considered and nothing is changed in Outlook and Outlook web.

 The template files are handled just as during a real script run, but only saved to the folder passed by the parameters AdditionalSignaturePath and AdditionalSignaturePath folder.

 `SimulationUser` is a mandatory parameter for simulation mode.
 This value replaces the currently logged-on user.
+Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an e-mail-address, but is not neecessarily one).

 `SimulationMailboxes` is optional for simulation mode, although highly recommended.
-It is a comma separated list of strings replacing the list of mailboxes otherwise gathered from the registry.
+It is a comma separated list of e-mail addresses replacing the list of mailboxes otherwise gathered from the registry.

-Active Directory data for both parameters is searched using Active Directory Ambigous Name Resolution (ANR), so you can pass very different values to find the desired object (mail address, logon name, display name, etc.).
-Please see https://social.technet.microsoft.com/wiki/contents/articles/22653.active-directory-ambiguous-name-resolution.aspx for details about ANR.

-**Attention**:
-- Use values that are unique in an Active Directoy forest, not just in a domain.
-The script queries against the Global Catalog and always works with the first result returned only (even if there are additional results).
-For example, the logon name (sAMAccountName) must be unique within an Active Directory domain, but each domain in an Active Directory forest can have one account with this logon name.
-The script informs when there is more than one or no result.
-- Simulation mode only works when the user starting the simulation is at least from the same Active Directory forest as the user defined in SimulationUser.
+**Attention**: Simulation mode only works when the user starting the simulation is at least from the same Active Directory forest as the user defined in SimulationUser.
 Users from other forests will not work.
 # 14. FAQ
 ## 14.1.
 Where can I find the changelog?
 The changelog is located in the `'.\docs'` folder, along with other documents related to Set-OutlookSignatures.